 Is Automatic Handwriting the Same as Morning Pages?

 The short answer is yes.
 It is the same thing.
-In other words, stream-of-consciousness writing, and morning pages are all names for the same process.
+Stream-of-consciousness writing and morning pages are all names for the same process.

 What Are the Benefits of Automatic Writing?

 Learning about your mind will give insight into your Ego.
 In turn, this will help you avoid issues and solve a variety of problems.
 So, it helps to prepare us to meet the challenges of life.

 W are creatures of habit.
 So, it is easy to allow the habitual patterns of thought to run our lives.
 This hinders our growth.
 The process of automatic handwriting can help us see what’s holding us back.
 This helps with all kinds of mental roadblocks.

 This means everything from roadblocks in creativity and spiritual practice to finding work.
 It helps in finding the friction points in relationships since you are at least 50% of the equation.